 Check out this post if you need a refresher on how or why to place the Bagua Map over your floor plan so YOU can determine where YOUR Relationship area is.

-You can see in the floorplan above that our kitchen extends past the rest of the home, which means we actually have an extra portion to our Relationship area.
+You can see in the floorplan below that our kitchen extends past the rest of the home, which means we actually have an extra portion to our Relationship area.
 (This can be helpful if what is in that extra part reflects what you want in your relationship, or unhelpful if it is a particularly cluttered or stagnant space.)

 The relationship area is governed by the Earth element.
 This is solid, stable energy that is open and receptive (fertile ground for planting).